Edit the AppInsight for SQL template

 - Select a SQL Server template and assign it to the node created in step 1.

 - Edit the individual application monitor created for the node when you assigned the template.
 For example, you may want to define specific thresholds for various component monitors that collect date from the instance.

 - Enter the SQL named instance for the SQL Server Instance.

-- You can further modify the templates and application monitors as needed.
-Data captured through the templates should display on the Node Details for those monitored nodes.
+Data captured through a template appears on the Node Details for monitored nodes.